-Jonelle Streed starts her first season as an assistant women’s basketball coach at UW-La Crosse in 2016-17.
-She also serves as an event coordinator for intercollegiate athletics.
+Jonelle Streed starts her third season as an assistant women’s basketball coach at UW-La Crosse in 2018-19.
+She also works in the admissions office.

 Streed served as the women’s basketball recruiting coordinator and assistant coach at Western Carolina University from 2009-2015.
 Prior assistant women’s basketball coaching stops include at Miami University (Ohio) in 2008-09 and the University of Arizona from 2005-08.
 She served as a graduate assistant coach and video coordinator at Arizona from 2004-06 before transitioning into an assistant coach position for two years.
 Streed was an intern with the women’s basketball team along with an event manager at Stanford University (Calif.) in 2003-04.